 What will the day look like?

-Busses drop students off on the green of the Vermont College of Fine Arts.
-There will be a number of activities for students to engage in, such as making signs for the march, learning more about climate related legislation, listening to live music, and eating snacks.
+Busses drop students off at Montpelier High School.
+There will be a number of activities for students to engage in, such as making signs for the march, face painting, and participating in various art projects.

-Vermont youth and their allies will march in a parade to the Statehouse lawn.
+Vermont youth and their allies march in solidarity to the Statehouse lawn.

-Listen to young musical performers and speakers share their opinions on climate change.
+Students will listen to young performers and speakers share their thoughts on climate change.

-Students will have the chance to continue visiting the tables and booths and/or engage with students from other schools in a dialogue about how to follow up on our rally.
+As Televici plays on, students will have the opportunity to continue visiting the tables and booths and/or engage with students from other schools in a dialogue about how to follow up on our rally.